 Applications for full-time nursing courses are made through UCAS.
 For part-time courses, contact individual universities to find out their application procedures.
 Which?
 University has some good tips on writing personal statements.

-Entry requirements for nursing degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A levels or equivalent level 3 qualifications, plus supporting GCSEs including English, maths and a science (usually biology or human biology).
-Contact universities directly to find out whether qualifications equivalent to A levels or GCSEs are acceptable.
+Entry requirements for nursing degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, plus supporting GCSEs including English, maths and a science (usually biology or human biology).
+Contact universities directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.

-If you already have a degree in a relevant subject, you can often get recognition for this (a process called Accreditation of Prior Experiential Learning - APEL), enabling you to do the course in 2 rather than 3 years.
+If you already have a degree in a relevant subject, you can often get recognition for this (a process called Accreditation of Prior Experiential Learning - APEL), enabling you to do the course in two rather than three years.
 Our coursefinder lists these 'accelerated' courses for for graduates.

 - Your application Expand / Collapse